neoforged/.github/primers/26.2/index.md

 - `net.minecraft.client.model.animal.cow.CowModel#createBaseCowModel` is now `public` from package-private
 - `net.minecraft.client.model.geom.builders.CubeDefinition` is now `public` from `protected`
 - `net.minecraft.client.model.monster.piglin.AbstractPiglinModel#getDefaultEarAngleInDegrees` is now `protected` from package-private
+- `net.minecraft.client.model.monster.slime`
-- `net.minecraft.client.model.monster.slime.SulfurCubeModel` - The entity model for the sulfur cube.
+    - `SulfurCubeModel` - The entity model for the sulfur cube.
+    - `SmallSulfurCubeModel` - The entity model for a small sulfur cube.
 - `net.minecraft.client.multiplayer`
     - `ClientChunkCache#getChunk` is now `public` from `protected`
     - `ClientLevel` now takes in a `LevelExtractor` instead of the `LevelRenderer`